So you’re planning a road trip around Australia?

 We’ve been through that same exciting process of planning to travel Australia by road: but finding the answers to the many questions I had, proved time-consuming and a little bit frustrating.
 Though we searched high and low, the answers were all over the place.

-So we decided that we wanted to help others; those that are as excited about doing this trip as we were, who have a seemingly insatiable desire to read everything they can about the topic, and who love planning everything that they possibly can before they go.
+So we decided that we wanted to help others; those that are as excited about travelling around Australia as we were, who have a seemingly insatiable desire to read everything they can about the topic, and who love planning everything that they possibly can before they go.

 I mean, if you’re anything like me, then the planning, the anticipation, the lining-all-your-ducks-up, is almost as fun as the going.

-But don’t get bogged down in the planning.
+But don’t get too bogged down in planning your road trip.

 Sure, do it because it’s exciting and helps the time before the trip pass more quickly.
 But don’t wait until you have absolutely everything sorted out.